pranjalcborty/naser/tabs/research.md

 --->
 My research interest consists of-

-* Software Performance
+* Software Engineering,
-* Software Reliability
+* Software Analysis,
-* Software Debugging
+* Software Debugging,
+* Performance Evaluation,
+* Energy Efficiency

 I am particularly interested to work with the aformentioned topics in the context of IoT, cloud and distributed systems.
 Currently, I am looking for masters and PhD students, visiting researchers, and postdocs to work with.
 If your research interests aligns with mine, head over to the "[Contact me]({{ site.baseurl }}/tabs/contact)" page and reach out.